The King of Limbs: Reception

 In the Los Angeles Times, Ann Powers wrote that The King of Limbs had divided listeners, with some finding it too low-key, abstract, or "doomy", or too similar to Radiohead's previous work.
 Some fans, having waited years for the follow-up to In Rainbows, were disappointed by a shorter album that felt "relatively dashed together".
 Unfounded rumours spread of a second album soon to be released, bolstered by the lyrics of the final track, "Separator": "If you think this is over then you're wrong".

-In a 2015 article for Stereogum, Ryan Leas concluded that The King of Limbs was "very good, occasionally great music by a pivotal band that nevertheless felt like something of a letdown because it wasn't, ultimately, some genius stroke none of us expected".
-Many listeners preferred The King of Limbs: Live From the Basement, including Leas, who wrote: "You hear muscle and movement and bodies existing where the now tapped-out ingenuity of Radiohead's electronic impulses has begun to make their recorded music brittle."

-In 2021, the Consequence of Sound critic Jordan Blum and the Stereogum writer Chris Deville both wrote that The King of Limbs remained Radiohead's most divisive record.
-Some fans found it too short, or too "shallow and ephemeral"; Blum and Deville credited the disappointment to expectations set by the "warm and approachable" In Rainbows, which had boosted Radiohead's influence with its innovative pay-what-you-want release.
-Deville also speculated that the running order, with the less accessible songs on the first half, had lost some listeners.

-Accolades
+Yorke said: "I can see why it's alienated people.
+I didn't realise it was its own planet."

 The King of Limbs was named one of the best albums of 2011 by several publications, including the Wire, the Guardian, Mojo, NME, PopMatters, Uncut and Rolling Stone.
 At the 54th Grammy Awards, it was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package.
 "Lotus Flower" was nominated for Best Short Form Music Video, Best Rock Performance and Best Rock Song.

+Later reviews

+In a 2015 article for Stereogum, Ryan Leas concluded that The King of Limbs was "very good, occasionally great music by a pivotal band that nevertheless felt like something of a letdown because it wasn't, ultimately, some genius stroke none of us expected".
+Many listeners preferred The King of Limbs: Live From the Basement, including Leas, who wrote: "You hear muscle and movement and bodies existing where the now tapped-out ingenuity of Radiohead's electronic impulses has begun to make their recorded music brittle."
+Writing for the New Republic in 2016, Ryan Kearney criticised Yorke's use of idioms, which he felt had worked on previous albums but less so on the "musically diffuse" and less "transportive" King of Limbs.

+In 2021, the Consequence of Sound critic Jordan Blum and the Stereogum writer Chris DeVille wrote that The King of Limbs remained Radiohead's most divisive record.
+Some fans found it too short, or too "shallow and ephemeral".
+Blum and DeVille attributed the disappointment to expectations set by the "warm and approachable" In Rainbows, whose innovative pay-what-you-want release had boosted Radiohead's influence.
+DeVille also speculated that the running order, with the less accessible songs on the first half, had lost some listeners.
+In 2024, the Rolling Stone critic Andy Greene named The King of Limbs one of the 50 most disappointing albums, writing that it had followed perhaps the "best 12-year run" in rock history.
+However, he wrote that it was nonetheless "sensational" and "would be seen as a masterpiece if almost anyone else had released it".